Karrle Tu Bhi Mohabbat

-The series is available for streaming on the ALT Balaji App and its associated websites since its release date.

-The series was launched on Zee TV on 25 March 2020 as a substitute to the Zee TV shows whose broadcast had to be stopped by the channel due to COVID-19 pandemic.

-Series overview
+Overview

 Plot

-Karan Khanna (Ram Kapoor) is a superstar and recovering alcoholic who takes a detox trip to Mahabaleshwar with his new counselor Dr. Tripurasundari Nagrajan (Tipsy/Tanpura/Tirumalai Express/Nagarjuna) (Sakshi Tanwar), who he dislikes because of her strictness.
+Karan Khanna is a superstar and recovering alcoholic who takes a detox trip to Mahabaleshwar with his new counselor Dr. Tripurasundari Nagrajan (Tipsy/Tanpura/Tirumalai Express/Nagarjuna), who he dislikes because of her strictness.
 The story takes a turn when he attends his estranged daughter's wedding and discovers that opposites can truly attract.
 The show explores how romance blossoms between the distinctly different personalities of Karan and Tipsy.